ReeceGoding/Frustration-One-Year-With-R/README.md

     example, there is no way to combine `$` with operators like `-` and there’s no way to pass arguments like `drop=FALSE` to it.

--   Once you know the difference between `["colname"]` and `[, "colname"]`, `$` is only useful if it’s making your code cleaner, saving you typing, or if you actually want the partial matching.
-Personally, I’m uncomfortable with the inherent risks of partial matching, so `$` is only really useful for interactive use and the prompts that my IDE gives me when I use it.
-That might even be its intended job.
-But if that is the case, nobody warns you of it.

 -   `$` is not allowed for atomic vectors like `c(fizz=3, buzz=5)`,
     unlike `[` and `[[`.
 This is particularly annoying when dealing with named matrices because you end up having to use `mat[, "x"]` where